 MA: One of the things that you had written in one of your pieces, was about a paradox that had emerged and that had to do with these constitutions and laws all over the world that were supposed to be protecting the rights of indigenous people.
 And yet they’re still experiencing similar exploitation.
 Do you think that has turned a corner?
 Because it sounds like you’re saying it has.

-I really don’t see anything changing there because of the SEC getting involved in this process, and in fact, I see it potentially as just a new form of regulation imposing itself on the Congolese that they’ll see as any other kind of colonial/post-colonial sort of apparatus.
-Where the hope lies I think, is in some initiatives that we see on the ground where Congolese have decided maybe that if they demonstrate transparency in their own mineral process, and use social media to document it, put RFID tags on bags and start doing this on their own, then they can have a genuinely Congolese certified method of demonstrating clean coltan or clean gold… I think that is just good for the Congo in general, I think the Congo’s 500 year history of problems is really related to outsiders meddling in it and things the Congolese are perfectly capable of doing on their own, so that’s where a significant transformation needs to be taking place.
+JM: There is an interesting difference here in the case of the Congo.
+You don’t have very many indigenous rights and environmental movements and that sort of formalisation… in the Congo with respect to non-governmental organisations.
+That has more to do with the fact that until 1996 they were backed by a US-financed dictator who was an enemy of communism and ruled very much with an iron fist.
+So you didn’t have these kinds of alternative forms of civil society emerging.
+However, in the case of the Congo you have scores of these organisations that are coming in from elsewhere.
+[About 10 years ago] they were very concerned about the ecological damage in the Congo… Increasingly they were concerned about the humanitarian damage, particularly around gang rape by soldiers and [the like].
+A few of these organisations were responsible for getting… section 1302 added to the Dodd-Frank Act, the financial reform act, and this basically created a sort of stigma around Congolese coltan, as well as tungsten and gold.
+It basically requires the companies to exercise due diligence in proving that their minerals are not coming from conflict zones.
+Sounds all great on paper, except there is not really a good way of verifying this.
+The problem I’ve written about actually is not Congolese coltan.
+It’s all the other coltan that is laundered everywhere else, that is really where the stigma should be.
+I really don’t see anything changing there because of the [Securities and Exchange Commission] getting involved in this process.
+I see it potentially as just a new form of regulation imposing itself on the Congolese that they’ll see as any other kind of colonial/post-colonial sort of apparatus.
+Where the hope lies I think is in some initiatives that we see on the ground, where Congolese have decided maybe that if they demonstrate transparency in their own mineral process, and use social media to document it, put [radio-frequency identification] tags on bags, and start doing this on their own, then they can have a genuinely Congolese-certified method of demonstrating clean coltan or clean gold… I think that is just good for the Congo in general.
+I think the Congo’s five hundred-year history of problems is really related to outsiders meddling in it and things the Congolese are perfectly capable of doing on their own.
+That is where a significant transformation needs to be taking place.

 JM: They are two different conflicts.
 They’re not completely unrelated, but they relate to different kinds of concerns.
-There are parallel sorts of concerns, there are parallel sorts of dilemmas and problems, there are leadership issues.
-There are conflicts over land scarcity on the ground that translate into ethnic kinds of disagreements, and there are political-economic dimensions to this involving the trafficking of certain items, most of which goes out through east Africa.
+There are parallel sorts of concerns, there are parallel sorts of dilemmas and problems, [and] there are leadership issues.
+There are conflicts over land scarcity on the ground that translate into ethnic kinds of disagreements, and there are political-economic dimensions to this involving the trafficking of certain items, most of which goes out through East Africa.
 The overlap with these two situations is also due to both being in the francophone world.
 They neighbour one another and then there have been conflicts.
 Kony is the most famous, which is the Lord’s Resistance Army, which kind of wandered into the CAR after being in the Congo for quite some time.
 So it is a series of problems that you see, as well as in South Sudan and Chad, and lots of other parts of Africa, that they’re not directly related in a real sense.

-And so the interaction between companies and governments is critical, and if the government is corrupt and weak and unaccountable, then you’re almost certain to see that the money that comes from extracting resources is going to be squandered.
-You really need an accountable government, a transparent government, a government that’s strong enough to stand up to companies and get their fair share, to regulate them properly.
+MR: I very much think so.
+I think there is a lot of different kinds of economic activity that don’t depend that much on what the government does.
+You can have a pretty corrupt government, like you do in say China, but you can still have thriving industries, factories, and retail businesses.
+The extractive industries are kind of different.
+The government always plays a central role, partly because in almost all countries of the world, the US being the big exception, whatever that is valuable, that is below the ground, belongs to the government.
+So the interaction between companies and governments is critical.
+If the government is corrupt, weak, and unaccountable, then you’re almost certain to see that the money that comes from extracting resources is going to be squandered.
+You really need an accountable government, a transparent government, a government that is strong enough to stand up to companies and get their fair share, to regulate them properly.
 You need to have all of the elements of good governance and they become even more important in countries that are based on extractive industries than they are in just your average country.

-Because to me, in my research both in Latin America, and then other research on the extractive industries, it’s the relationship often between corporations and governments, and the lack of transparency between those two that is critical also to imagining a more just reality for peoples in countries and across the world.
+SS: I just wanted to pick up on what Michael was saying a little bit and bring back his thought about transparency.
+I absolutely agree with what Michael is saying.
+[There] is maybe another dimension that we should think about, and that is at least the rules of particular large extractive corporations, their rule in sustaining and generating particular corrupt practices within government so that governance, government accountability, and government transparency is so intertwined in actual corporate activity.
+It seems that one of the places to really think about transparency, and this is more speculative, would be through imagining of a multiplicity of different actors involved at a larger, maybe even UN-type level of structure.
+Because to me, in my research both in Latin America, and then other research on the extractive industries, it’s the relationship often between corporations and governments, and the lack of transparency between those two, that is critical also to imagining a more just reality for peoples in countries and across the world.
 I would just make a plug for the United Nations special representative John Ruggie, faculty member at Harvard, who has done extensive work on the relationship between business and human rights.
 And the work that the group of scholars that he is engaged with across the world might be a good platform for building larger networks.

 MA: Do you think the free trade agreements that have been occurring for the last couple of decades have obfuscated this even more?